 The survey found that the majority of engineers and designers use Solidworks for CAD design.
-Engineers then preferred AutoCAD, Inventor and Fusion 360 (the only free professional CAD software package on the list) while Rhino proved to be the second most popular modelling tool for designers.
+Engineers then preferred AutoCAD, Inventor, and Fusion 360 (the only free professional CAD software package on the list) while Rhino proved to be the second most popular modeling tool for designers.
 As an interesting note, Rhino did not appear on the list for engineers even though it ranked highly for designers.

 About 3D Hubs